willminck/HW_364/README.md

 # SI 364 - W18 - HW4

-### DEADLINE: tba
+### DEADLINE: March 29, 2018 at 11:59 pm

 ## Overview

 You've been provided some scaffolding code.
-On top of the provided code, you'll need to add a number of things to practice, each marked by `TODO 364` inside the `app.py` file.
+On top of the provided code, you'll need to add a number of things to make this application work fully, each marked by `TODO 364` inside the `app.py` file.

 Your overall objective is to complete building an application that will allow you to search for gifs via [the Giphy api](urltba.com), store all searches performed on the app, and allow users to register accounts and log in to save their own personal collections of gifs.
 For example, a logged in user could save several different gif collections with different names -- *Excited Gifs*, *Happy birthday gifs*, whatever they want.